 - 4. The accreditation policy sets out the principles whereby nongovernmental organizations may attend and participate in meetings of WHO governing bodies and committees and conferences convened under their authority in accordance with applicable rules. - 5.
-To be eligible for accreditation, a nongovernmental organization shall: - (i) have aims and purposes consistent with WHO's Constitution; - (ii) demonstrate competence in a field of activity related to the work of WHO; - (iii) have membership and/or activities that are international in scope; - (iv) be non-profit in nature; - (v) have an established structure, a constitutive act, and accountability mechanisms;
+To be eligible for accreditation to the World Health Assembly, Executive Board and committees and conferences convened under their authority, a nongovernmental organization shall: - (a) have aims and purposes consistent with WHO's Constitution and in conformity with policies adopted by the World Health Assembly; - (b) demonstrate competence in a field of activity related to the work of WHO; - (c) have membership and/or activities that are international in scope;

-1 Economic and Social Council, resolution 1996/31, "Consultative relationship between the United Nations and non-governmental organizations", paragraph 12.
+&lt;sup>1 United Nations Economic and Social Council, resolution 1996/31, "Consultative relationship between the United Nations and non-governmental organizations", paragraph 12.

-EB111/22 Annex
+A56/46 Annex

-(vi) for a membership organization, have the authority to speak for its members and have a representative structure;

-- (vii) have existed formally for at least three years as of date of receipt of the application by WHO; - (viii) disclose information on its objectives, structure, membership of executive body, field of activities and source of financing; - (ix) agree to provide WHO regularly with updated information as well as to inform WHO of any changes with respect to criteria (i)-(viii) as soon as they take place, should the nongovernmental organization be accredited to WHO. - 6.
+- (d) be non-profit in nature; - (e) have an established structure, a constitutive act, and accountability mechanisms; - (f) for a membership organization, have the authority to speak for its members and have a representative structure; - (g) have existed formally for at least three years as of date of receipt of the application by WHO; - (h) disclose information on its objectives, structure, membership of executive body, field of activities and source of financing, and, where applicable, its status with other entities of the United Nations system; - (i) agree to provide WHO regularly with updated information as well as to inform WHO of any changes with respect to criteria (a)-(h) as soon as they take place, should the nongovernmental organization be accredited to WHO. - 6.
 Once a nongovernmental organization is accredited, information gathered on its objectives, structure, membership of executive body, field of activities and source of funding, including updated information, shall be made publicly available.
 A report on accredited nongovernmental organizations shall be submitted every two years to the Executive Board. - 7.
 The Executive Board shall be responsible for deciding on the accreditation of nongovernmental organizations and its discontinuation or suspension.
-Decisions on discontinuation or suspension of accreditation shall take into consideration whether the nongovernmental organization has fulfilled the criteria listed in paragraph 3(i)-(ix) above.
+Decisions on discontinuation or suspension of accreditation shall take into consideration whether the nongovernmental organization has fulfilled the criteria listed in paragraph 5(a)-(i) above.
 The non-provision of information for the biennial report shall be grounds for a decision that the nongovernmental organization has not fulfilled the criteria. - 8.
-These arrangements shall apply, mutatis mutandis, for participation of regional representatives of accredited international nongovernmental organizations in meetings of the regional committees. - 9.
-Regional committees shall be responsible for decisions regarding the accreditation of regional or national nongovernmental organizations to regional committees. - 10.
-For a nongovernmental organization, accreditation shall confer the following privileges: - (i) to appoint a representative to participate, without a right of vote, in governing body meetings and committees and conferences convened under their authority; - (ii) to make a statement of an expository nature at such meetings on agenda items of relevance to the nongovernmental organization, at the invitation of the Chairman; and - (iii) to submit documents pertaining to such meetings, the nature and scope of distribution of which shall be determined by the Director-General. - 11.
-For a nongovernmental organization, accreditation shall confer the following responsibilities: - (i) it shall follow the rules of procedure of the governing bodies as they apply to nongovernmental organizations; - (ii) it shall utilize available opportunities to disseminate information on WHO policies and programmes.
+The Executive Board shall be advised by its Standing Committee on Nongovernmental Organizations, composed of five members, which shall meet during the Board's January session.
+The Standing Committee shall make recommendations on matters relevant to paragraphs 6 and 7 of this Policy. - 9.
+Regional committees may invite regional representatives of accredited international nongovernmental organizations to participate in their meetings, consistent with arrangements set out in this policy. - 10.
+Regional committees shall be responsible for decisions regarding the accreditation to them of nongovernmental organizations having membership and/or activities that are national or regional in scope, consistent with arrangements set out in this policy. - 11.
+For a nongovernmental organization, accreditation shall confer the following privileges: - (a) to appoint a representative to participate, without a right of vote, in governing body meetings and committees and conferences convened under their authority; - (b) to make a statement of an expository nature at such meetings on agenda items of relevance to the nongovernmental organization, at the invitation of the Chairman; and

-Annex EB111/22
+Annex A56/46